Menopause can prompt moderate to severe mood swings turning a woman’s emotions into a pendulum.

 Hormones, such as estrogen, influence the production of serotonin, which is a mood-regulating neurotransmitter.

-Additionally, other menopause symptoms – such as hot flushes, night sweats, physical changes, and fatigue – can cause or intensify mood swings, but these symptoms are generally caused by hormonal imbalance as well.
+Additionally, other menopause signs – such as hot flushes, night sweats, physical changes, and fatigue – can cause or intensify mood swings, but these signs are generally caused by hormonal imbalance as well.

 Risk factors for mood swings in menopause

-While mood swings are a common symptom of menopause, several factors can increase the likelihood that a woman will experience mood swings during menopause.
+While mood swings are a common sign of menopause, several factors can increase the likelihood that a woman will experience mood swings during menopause.
 These factors include;

 - past mental illness